escape/escape/README.md

 ![Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750](miromarion.jpg "Image: https://www.flickr.com/photos/daniel-martin-adventure/5260679750")

-### My political views, as code
+# My political views, as code

-## We find ourselves in a gray zone straddling democracy and authoritarianism

-### The choice is ours.
-Below, you’ll find tools to escape the manufactured realities and reclaim political power
+We find ourselves in a gray zone straddling democracy and authoritarianism.
+The choice is ours.
+Below, you’ll find tools to escape the manufactured realities and reclaim political power:

 → **My Repos**
 Scroll down for the projects I’m building for this mission